 Members of the Design Group at the Meeting in Berlin 2013: left to right: Graeme Cohen, Christiane Rousseau, Hans Georg Weigand, Yuriko Yamamoto Baldin, Ferdinando Arzarello, Michèle Artigue, Bill Barton, William (Bill) McCallum

 Graeme Cohen, University of Technology, Sydney, Australia was a member of the group until 2014.

 Seven meetings of the Design Group have taken place, in Paris in May, 2009, in Auckland in April 2010, in the US in 2011, in Paris in 2012, in 2013 in Berlin, Germany, in 2014 in Rio de Janairo in Brazil and 2016 in Hamburg, Germany.

 A website of the project has been developed, a blog and a wiki is accesible.

-There are currently (June 2015) 21 Klein vignettes available in English, and some in Arabic (19), French (14), German (14), Italian (11 ), Spanish (9), Portuguese (7), and Mandarin (1).
+As of June 2015) 21 Klein vignettes are available in English, and some in Arabic (19), French (14), German (14), Italian (11 ), Spanish (9), Portuguese (7), and Mandarin (1).
 The Blog features a “Book of the Month” and “Site of the Month”, the former featuring books of general mathematical interest for teachers first published more than ten years ago.
 An active “Klein community” of translators, who are mathematicians or mathematics educators or teachers who give their time to creating translations in their own language.